Do You Have Social Anxiety?

-Are you interested in taking a social anxiety quiz?
-If so, I’ve put together a quick tool that you can use to determine whether social anxiety might be a problem for you.
+Are you interested in taking a social anxiety quiz or social anxiety test?
+If so, I’ve put together a quick tool that you can use to figure out whether social anxiety might be a problem for you.

-While a social anxiety quiz is not a substitute for a diagnosis from a mental health professional, it can be your first step toward obtaining a diagnosis.
+While a social anxiety test or quiz is not a substitute for a diagnosis from a mental health professional, it can be your first step toward obtaining a diagnosis.

-The following quick social anxiety quiz will help you to discover if what you are experiencing might be symptoms of social anxiety.
+The following quick quiz will help you to discover if what you are experiencing might be symptoms of social anxiety.

 In addition, I chose the questions based on information provided by the National Institute of Mental Health.

-This is a simple quiz with only six questions so it’s easy to complete.
+This is a simple test with only six questions so it’s easy to complete.
 Just make sure you read the instructions below before you get started.

 For the purposes of this social anxiety quiz, examples of anxiety symptoms include the following:

 - shortness of breath

 Now, answer each of the following questions as TRUE or FALSE for you over the past month.

 1. Over the past month, have you been afraid to do things in front of others such as eating, drinking or writing because of anxiety symptoms?